mbatchkarov/poppee/README.md

 # Poppee service

 ## Intro
 A Telegram bot that keep track of when your dog last did her business and reminds you.
 This started as a joke but we actually find it useful day-to-day, so I'm open-sourcing it in the hope that some else likes it too.
 The main design goal is simplicity over anything else.
-It is a sinle Python file with minimal dependencies.
+Not even tests.
+It is a single Python file with minimal dependencies.
 All data is stored in a local SQLite DB and can be self hosted.
 I host it on a Raspberry Pi Zero, which is plenty fast for such an app.

 ## Installation:
  - use [Telegram Botfather](https://core.telegram.org/bots) to create a bot and an access token for it